Blaine Bishop: Professional career

-Bishop was drafted in the eighth round (214th overall) of the 1993 NFL Draft by the Houston Oilers.
+Bishop was drafted in the eighth round (214th overall) of the 1993 NFL draft by the Houston Oilers.
 Bishop went on to have a successful NFL career, earning Pro Bowl status four times in 1995, 1996, 1997, and 2000.
 He was also a three-time All-Pro selection, in 1995, 1996, and 2000.
-Bishop was widely recognized as the NFL's premier hitting safety during his tenure with the Oilers/Tennessee Titans.
+Bishop was widely recognized as one of the NFL's premier hitting safeties during his tenure with the Oilers/Tennessee Titans.
 In 1999, the Titans made it to Super Bowl XXXIV in which Bishop started, however they lost to the Kurt Warner-led St. Louis Rams.
 In 2002, he replaced Damon Moore as the starting strong-side safety with the Philadelphia Eagles, forming a tandem with free safety Brian Dawkins.

 Personal life

 Shortly after retiring from his playing career, Bishop worked briefly at WTVF "NewsChannel 5" in Nashville, Tennessee providing sports commentary, usually as part of Titans post-game coverage.
-He currently co-hosts a radio show in Nashville called "Blaine and Mickey” with Mickey Ryan on WGFX "104.5 the Zone" from 1 pm to 3 pm central each weekday.
+He currently co-hosts a radio show in Nashville called "Cover 2 with Blaine and Zach" with Zach Lyons on WGFX "104.5 the Zone" from 1 pm to 3 pm central each weekday.
 He also coaches the defense at Davidson Academy, a Nashville-area private high school.
 On Tennessee Titans game days, Bishop can be heard as part of the Titans Radio pre-game and post-game broadcast team on WGFX "104.5 the Zone", affiliates of the Titans Radio Network, and at www.titansradio.com.
 He is represented by KMG Sports Management.
 Bishop has also been an announcer for the Tennessee high school football state championship games along with former Titans teammate Kevin Dyson.